The Market for Lemons: Empirical applications

+Health insurance industry

 A major concern for the health insurance industry is adverse selection, where asymmetric information existing between consumers and insurers has potential to lead to market failure.

 Think of it this way: A young healthy individual with no knowledge of hereditary illnesses is far less likely to take up insurance than another individual who knows that cancer runs in their family or knows they have started to feel a pain in their chest.
 If all 'healthy' individuals decided that they did not need health insurance, then the health insurance market would be dominated by all of these high-risk 'unhealthy' consumers.
 Insurance companies, being unaware of this adverse selection, would start paying out absurd amounts of health insurance claims.
 This would force the companies to drive up health insurance premiums for everyone.
 This would further discourage healthy individuals from entering the market and creates further adverse selection in the health insurance market.
 This would ultimately lead to market failure.

 Insurance companies have extensive application processes in place to protect themselves against the market asymmetric information.
 This can include examinations of previous medical history, blood samples, medical tests and signed questionnaires to ensure consumers are being transparent and truthful when it comes to their health.
 Insurance companies also have the option to decline applicants due to their ill-health, spike up the premium for high-risk individuals, and also add exclusions (e.g. cancer, mental health) to health insurance policies.
 Health concerns and age-related illnesses will likely develop as an individual gets older, so insurance premiums are increased with age.